nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

+1. User finds products they want to delete using the find command ([UC5](#uc5-find-products)).
-1. User requests to delete all products displayed in the list.
+2. User requests to delete all products displayed in the list.
-2. IBook updates the list to show all products updated.
+3. IBook updates the list to show all products updated.

    Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 The current display list is empty.

-    * 1a1.
+    * 2a1.
 IBook shows an error message.

       Use case ends.